What does an embezzler spend their money on? In the case of a New York man’s alleged fraud, just about everything, apparently.

-It’s often a matter of a trusted employee having too much control over the organization’s finances, with no checks on that control and no proper fraud prevention measures in place.
+It’s often a matter of a trusted employee having too much control over the organisation’s finances, with no checks on that control and no proper fraud prevention measures in place.

 - How do we manage the risks to digital and physical assets?

-- Does the organization have the appropriate controls and contingency plans in place to protect our business?
+- Does the organisation have the appropriate controls and contingency plans in place to protect our business?

 - How quickly can we respond to a serious business crisis?

-- Can the organization rely on our third-party business partners to maintain appropriate levels of control?
+- Can the organisation rely on our third-party business partners to maintain appropriate levels of control?

-Don’t let your organization become a cash cow for someone else’s gambling expenses, dinner tabs or rent payments.
-CRI Group's experts are trained to work with your organization to find vulnerabilities to fraud, and eliminate or mitigate your risk factors.
+Don’t let your organisation become a cash cow for someone else’s gambling expenses, dinner tabs or rent payments.
+CRI Group’s experts are trained to work with your organisation to find vulnerabilities to fraud, and eliminate or mitigate your risk factors.